Sany India Strengthens and Consolidates Presence in Tamil Nadu | Business

 Sany India Strengthens and Consolidates Presence in Tamil Nadu

-Sany India, a leading manufacturer of construction equipment and heavy machinery further strengthened its presence in Tamil Nadu by opening a full-fledged Company Owned & Company Operated (COCO) 4 S outlet in Tiruchirappalli.
-As the regional headquarters, the new outlet will be a one-stop solution for their customer needs and will reach untapped market segments with ample support from their branches in Madurai, Tirunelveli and Villupuram.
-Deepak Garg, MD, Sany India and South Asia who inaugurated this outlet in the presence of senior management team announced plans to open similar set-up in Pudukottai and Nagercoil in the coming months.
+Inaugurates a Company owned Company Operated Dealership model in Tiruchirappalli Pune, Maharashtra, India NewsVoir Sany India, a leading manufacturer of construction equipment heavy machinery further strengthened their presence in Tamil Nadu by opening a full-fledged Company Owned Company Operated COCO 4 S outlet in Tiruchirappalli.

 - Country: